 Remove unwanted tonal ring and hiss, or just reduce it with compression/expansion.
 Beef up the transients from old instrumental recordings to improve presence in a mix without squashing the life out of the tonal material.

-Use various instances of Fission to morph and transform your loops using independent tonal and transient delays.
+Use various instances of Physion to morph and transform your loops using independent tonal and transient delays.

 - Split audio into "Transient" and "Tonal" components.

 - Radically re-shape a sound by soloing the Tonal and Transient channels.
 Tighten up drums by dropping the tonal section, or tune a guitar into an ambient sweep by losing the transients.

 - Split, modify and reassemble any sound.